History of the Perthshire Patons

 Teresa's son Alexander left the army between 1901 and 1911.
 In the 1911 census he appears in Dublin at 3 Synnott Row, in the Parliamentary division of College Green, in the Inns Quay Ward, where he is noted as a motorman who had been born in Bermuda.
 Also present in the household were his 39 year old wife Margaret, from County Dublin, to whom he had been married for just two years, and his 75 year old mother, again noted as Teresa Burns.
 The interesting details concern their religion.
 Whilst Teresa is noted as of the Church of England, and from County Dublin, both Alexander and his wife are listed as Roman Catholic.

 Teresa eventually passed away on 16 MAY 1919, aged 83, at 3 Synnot Row, Dublin.
 Her death record notes that she was the widow of a soldier, and that the cause of death was senile decay and asthma.
-The informant to the registrar on the following day was May kelly, resident at 15 Dorset Row (GROI D 1919 Q2 Vol 2 p.423).
+The informant to the registrar on the following day was May Kelly, resident at 15 Dorset Row (GROI D 1919 Q2 Vol 2 p.423).
 Teresa was buried in Glasnevin Cemetery, Dublin.
 Her burial record records her date of death as 16 MAY 1919, with her address at time of death again given as 3 Synnot Row, Dublin.
-Teresa was buried in lair VH 265 in the St. Bridget's section of the cemetery (Source: Glasnevin Trust website).
+Teresa was buried in lair VH 265 in the St. Bridget's section of the cemetery, the same section of the cemetery as her parents and siblings (Source: Glasnevin Trust website).

 Quite what Teresa made of the Easter Rising in the city some three years earlier we may never know!